mtlynch/mtlynch.io/_retrospectives/2019-11-05-isitketo-month-10.md

 * **Result**: Earned only $23.87 from keto meal plan sales.
 * **Grade**: D+

+It turns out it's really hard to get people to spend money on things that other sites give away for free.
+Despite my best efforts, I only managed to sell two meal plans, far lower than the volume I expected.

 ### Add five new articles to Is It Keto

 * **Result**: Added four new articles to Is It Keto.
 * **Grade**: B-

+I was a bit overambitious in how quickly I could ramp up the site's new writer, but we came close to the target.

 ### Appear on a podcast aimed at freelancers or entrepreneurs to talk about my writing guide

 * **Result**: Reached out to four podcasts, got rejections or non-responses from all of them.
 * **Grade**: F

+It still feels unfortunate that I can't connect my [guide to hiring writers](/hiring-content-writers/) with an audience.
+Even fairly small, niche podcasts for freelance writers weren't interested in talking to me about it.

 ## Stats